thoughtbot/ruby-science/book/introduction/metrics.md

 attempts to locate hot spots for refactoring and assigns each class a simple A through F grade.

+If you'd prefer not to use a hosted service, you can use [MetricFu](https://github.com/metricfu/metric_fu) to run a large suite of tools to analyze your application.

 Getting obsessed with the counts and scores from these tools will distract from the actual issues in your code, but it's worthwhile to run them continually and watch out for potential warning signs.